mui/material-ui/docs/data/material/migration/migrating-from-deprecated-apis/migrating-from-deprecated-apis.md

 ## Avatar

-Use the [codemod](https://github.com/mui/material-ui/tree/master/packages/mui-codemod#avatar-props) below to migrate the code as decribed in the following sections:
+Use the [codemod](https://github.com/mui/material-ui/tree/HEAD/packages/mui-codemod#avatar-props) below to migrate the code as described in the following sections:

 ```bash
 npx @mui/codemod@latest deprecations/avatar-props <path>